To08m/api-party/README.md

+## TODO

+* reformat pictures to appear centered no matter the window
+* create drop down to form of available choices
+* add stats and type

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>